eventide-project/useful-objects/README.md

 A direct invocation of the initializer will not leave the `some_dependency` attribute uninitialized as `nil`.

 The dependency will be assigned the default null object substitute that is constructed dynamically as a function of the `dependency` macro.
+The default null object may be specialized by implementing a [concrete substitute](#concrete-substitutes).

 The value of `some_dependency` that is needed in live operation (the _operational_ implementation) is provided by the `build` constructor (factory) method.